hhhharshil/Auto-RSaaS/README.md

 # Auto-RSaaS
-Autoamed the usage of https://reverse-shell.sh/
+Automated the usage of https://reverse-shell.sh/